dbt-labs/docs.getdbt.com/website/docs/terms/data-warehouse.md

 ## Data warehouse vs data lake

-It is easy to confuse a data warehouse for a data lake.
-Unlike a data warehouse, a data lake is a system where you store, process, and query unstructured, semi-structured, and structured data at any scale.
-The main difference is between the type of data that is stored.
-Data warehouses contain structured data such as integers, strings, and timestamps to name a few.
-Data lakes can contain any kind of data- structured or unstructured.
-Unstructured data can include text files, audio files, video files, and images.
-Data warehouses store data to be used for analytics purposes.
-If it can’t be used for analysis, it won’t be stored in a warehouse.
-Data lakes store all data, whether it is used for analytics or not.
+A data lake is a system where you store, process, and query unstructured, semi-structured, and structured data at almost any scale.
+The main difference between a data warehouse and a data lake is the type and way data is stored.
+Data warehouses contain structured data that is meant to organize data for analytics use.
+Data lakes can contain pretty much any kind of data--structured or unstructured--and data is usually left it its raw format until it's ready to use.
+Compare that to data warehouses, whose primary goal is to be a place for data teams to store both raw and transformed, usable data.

 ## Conclusion